sashittal-group/SCOPE/README.md

 ## Statistical Tests for Evaluating Phylogenies
 The notebook [Hypothesis Tests for Ovarian Cancer Phylogenies](https://github.com/sashittal-group/SCOPE/blob/master/notebooks/Hypothesis%20Tests%20for%20Ovarian%20Cancer%20Phylogenies.ipynb) shows the results from hypothesis test for evaluating clonal relationships inferred from phylogenies from SCOPE and competing methods.

+## Running SCOPE and Competing Methods on Simulated Data
+The following snakemake file [Snakemake](https://github.com/sashittal-group/SCOPE/blob/master/Snakefile) has the entire pipeline for generating simulating simulation data, preprocessing the data into the input specification for the methods and running the methods on the data.
+The results are aggregated and compared in the following notebook: [Simulation Results](https://github.com/sashittal-group/SCOPE/blob/master/notebooks/Simulation%20Results.ipynb).